The Mediterranean’s most interesting wreck dives

 One thing to know about the B17 is that it was an enormous plane, with a 32m wingspan, 13 machine guns, four engines and the ability to fly 3,200km without stopping.
 This particular B17 was making its way to Verona, Italy to bomb a railway when a German squadron attacked, seriously damaging the plane.
 The pilot changed course for Calvi and was forced to make a sealanding.
 Divers will find the plane perfectly intact, the inside cabin, cockpit and instruments are all there, including the pilot seats.
 Keep your eye out for tuna, seahorses, stingrays, brain coral and even dolphins.

 To find out more about chartering a yacht visit our charter guide or contact the office more convenient for you.
-IYC has offices in the Bahamas, Fort Lauderdale, Newport, Nantucket, St. Maarten, Monaco, Greece, Croatia, Barcelona, Montenegro, Scandinavia, Malta and Russia.
+IYC has offices in Fort Lauderdale, Nantucket, Monaco, Greece, Croatia, Barcelona, Montenegro, Scandinavia, Malta and Russia.
 To contact an IYC office click here.